How to Price a Job Properly (Step-by-Step for Tradesmen)

 • Advertising

-These costs are part of your day rate, but when jobs run longer than expected they start eating into your profit.
+These are already built into your day rate, but when jobs overrun, they eat into your profit.

 Step 5: Add Profit